-Welcome to this site which is gradually being created by disabled volunteers from research done by Ecorail Ltd, a company that also sponsors this site to a small degree, in its search for disused railway lines that might be reopened.
-Particularly lines that fit the company ethos and could be run effectively with modern, low carbon Hybrid Trains unsupported by local or national government.
+Welcome to this site which is gradually being created by disabled volunteers from research done by Jane Taylor, who now works for a company that also sponsors this site to a small degree, in its search for disused railway lines that might be reopened.
+Particularly lines that fit the company ethos and could be run effectively with modern, low carbon Hybrid Trains.

 The site has now been running for four years and as such it has become ever larger, now encompassing three domains with links between them, and we are trying to raise further funds to either enlarge at least one or purchase yet another domain.
 In the meantime we have been working on a standardisation of formate and attempting to gain permission to include more and more historic imade content.
 Some pages are also linked to relevent pages on the Railway Reinstatement Association's site for which we also now maintain their site.
 The RRA are a group that lobbys and promotes reinstatement of disuse lines.

 We have recently adopted a policy of publishing unfinished pages in the belief that some information is better than an omission, so please bear with us whilst the site continues to expand.
 An onerous task due to the miriade of lines there once were, but sadly have all but disappeared from use, but not necessarily from the Devon Landscape.